 Change the Default Email Address on the iPhone and iPad

-How to Set the Primary Email Address in iOS
+How to Set the Primary Email Address on iPhone or iPad

-Whatever is set as the default account becomes the primary email address in the Mail app and mailing interfaces in iOS.
-Here’s where you’ll make the change:
+Whatever is set as the default account becomes the primary email address in the Mail app and mailing interfaces in iOS on iPhone or iPad.

 - Scroll down and choose “Default Account”